fatih/faillint/README.md

 ## Usage

-`faillint` prints the output of the analyzer to stdout.
-You can pass a file, directory or a Go package:
+`faillint` works on a a file, directory or a Go package:

 ```sh
 $ faillint -paths "errors" foo.go # pass a file